Offerings: Productization

 Productizing doesn't mean making your services generic.
 It means defining the parts of your expertise that repeat - the outcomes, the scope, the process - so your team can deliver consistently and your buyers can say yes faster.
 It's also increasingly what separates firms that can scale efficiently from firms whose growth stays tied to founder hours.

-Product or Services Portfolio Evaluation
+Why Do You Need A Product or Services Portfolio Evaluation?

 Many companies have accumulated services over time as new opportunities emerged.
 This often results in overlapping offerings, unclear boundaries between services, and confusion about where the company’s real strengths lie.